James-Frown/lone-star-records/README.md

 - **React**: Uses hooks and Axios for frontend development.
 - **Postman**: For testing APIs during development.
 - **SQLite**: Default lightweight database (no setup required).

----

-## Next Steps
-- Test the app with sample data (e.g., 3 artists, 5 songs, 2 appearances).
-- Prepare to discuss one challenge (e.g., CORS) and its solution in your interview.
-- Optionally deploy locally with `npm run build` and Django static file serving.